 There are clear synergies between fuel-efficiency, reducing CO2 and safe driving in terms of speed management policies.
 Continued action to tackle excessive speeding is required as it remains the single biggest contributory factor in fatal road collisions (ETSC, 2008).
 Speed management can be defined as a set of measures to limit the negative effects of illegal or inappropriate speed including credible speed limits, enforcement and education, and 'self explaining' and tailored roads and vehicles (OECD/ECMT and Aarts & Van Schagen, 2006).
-See ERSO Speeding and Speed Enforcement web texts.
+See ERSO web texts on Speed and speed management and Speed enforcement.